visigoth/covidhack/README.md

 # Docker Image

 The Dockerfile creates an ubuntu-based PyTorch image that is compatible with CUDA.
 It automatically builds Vienna.
-In order to build, you will need to independently download NVIDIA's NCCL library package.

 ## Host System Pre-requisites